 Support World Health Day and accessible health for all

-World Health Day (WHD) was launched by the World Health Organisation (WHO) seventy years ago and this important health awareness day falls on Saturday 7 April this year.
-The 2018 campaign is entitled Universal Health Coverage, and aims to highlight the need for Universal Health, or accessible healthcare, for everyone around the world.
-At least half of the world’s population still do not have access to essential health services.
+World Health Day (WHD) was launched by the World Health Organisation (WHO) in 2011, to promote and create awareness on accessible healthcare, for everyone around the world.
+In fact, at least half of the world’s population still do not have access to essential health services.

 Although healthcare something that those in some parts of the world take for granted, it’s estimated that 100 million people are pushed into extreme poverty because of the need to pay for health services.
 Over 800 million people globally spent at least 10 percent of their household budgets on healthcare.